srsran/srsRAN_Project_docs/docs/source/tutorials/source/k8s/source/index.rst

     helm pull oci://registry-1.docker.io/gradiant/open5gs --version 2.2.0

 For the deployment edit the values.yaml file and set the desired RAN parameters.
-An example of the Open5GS Helm Chart values.yaml can be found here: https://gradiant.github.io/openverso-charts/docs/open5gs-ueransim-gnb/5gSA-values.yaml.
+An example of the Open5GS Helm Chart values.yaml can be found `here <https://gradiant.github.io/openverso-charts/docs/open5gs-ueransim-gnb/5gSA-values.yaml>`_.

 Deploy Open5GS using the following command: